IstoraMandiri/meteor-backup-restore/readme.md

 This package supports Meteor >=0.9, and is experimental.

-#### Important: On it's own, this package is very insecure
+#### Important: Don't use this package right now for anyhting other than prototyping.
+It's completely insecure.

 This package contains methods that directly manipulate your database, which can be used by *any* clients out of the box.

+For now, don't use it at all because temp isnt working.

-Please secure your methods with a package such as [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks).
+If you use this for anything other than prototyping, please secure your methods with a package such as [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks).
 Check out the [security](#security) section for more information.

-**Be sure you know what is going on before using this in production.
-Always use it at your own risk.**
+**Please be sure to understand what this package does before using it in production.**

 ## What is it?